Simply put, an incident is an unplanned interruption to an IT service or a reduction in quality of an IT service.

 New Change - You can associate your incident ticket to a new change

 Existing Change - You can choose from list of existing changes and associate your incident to it.

-Existing Project - You can associate your ticket to an existing project
+Project Task - You can associate your ticket to an existing project task

 Additional actions include:

 Merge - You can merge your incident ticket with one or more existing ticket(s).

 Scenarios - If you’ve created scenario automations under Settings, you can access and execute them from here